Ooid growth: Uniqueness of time-invariant, smooth shapes in 2D: The non-local equation

-holds, implying that $q$ is invariant under the above mentioned map.
 In order to facilitate this observation, instead of $\hat{c}_2$ and $c_2$ we use $q$ as one of the parameters in the problem.
-Based on the previous section, in the local model only $\hat{c}_1\in\chi_q$ can result in a smooth curve.
-Let us formally define the map $F$ at a fixed value of $q$ as:
+Based on (\ref{eq:solvability_3}) and (\ref{def:chi_q}), in the local model only $\hat{c}_1\in\chi_q$ produces a smooth curve.
+For a fixed value of $q$ let the map $M$ defined as

-Our program is to show that $F$ is injective and surjective, thus it is bijective implying smooth solutions of the non-local equation are unique as we had uniqueness of solutions for eq. (\ref{eq:local_03}).